ARM-software/vscode-embedded-debug/README.md

 You must first configure a flash task to be able to run a project on your device.
 The task transfers the binary into the appropriate memory locations on the device flash memory.

+There are two flash tasks available:

+- **embedded-debug.daplink-flash**: Use this task for DAPLink devices.
+The DAPLink firmware takes care of the flash download.
+- **embedded-debug.flash:Flash Device**: Use this task for other CMSIS-DAP (such as Nu-Link2 and ULINKplus) and ST-Link devices.
+Flash algorithms contained in the CMSIS-Packs used in your project are deployed in the background to do the flash download.

 Procedure:

 1. In Visual Studio Code, go to **Terminal** > **Configure Tasks...**.

-1. In the drop-down list that opens at the top of the window, select **embedded-debug.flash:Flash Device**.
+1. In the drop-down list that opens at the top of the window, select **embedded-debug.daplink-flash:Flash Device (DAPLink)** or **embedded-debug.flash:Flash Device**.

     A `tasks.json` file opens with some default configuration.

+    Default configuration for **embedded-debug.daplink-flash:Flash Device (DAPLink)**:

+    ```
+            {
+              "type": "embedded-debug.daplink-flash",
+              "serialNumber": "${command:device-manager.getSerialNumber}",
+              "program": "${command:embedded-debug.getBinaryFile}",
+              "problemMatcher": [],
+              "label": "embedded-debug.daplink-flash: Flash Device (DAPLink)"
+            }
+    ```

+    Default configuration for **embedded-debug.flash:Flash Device**:

     ```
                {